Martijn Gösgens

 PhD Candidate

-2020 - Now
+2020 - 2024

-For the KNAW (Dutch Royal Acadamy) and NEMO Kennislink, I write blogs as one of their Faces of Science.
+For the KNAW (Dutch Royal Acadamy) and NEMO Kennislink, I wrote blogs as one of their Faces of Science.
 The blogs (in Dutch) are aimed at giving a glimpse into the life and work of young scientists.
 My profile can be found here.

-For the Network Pages, a project by the Networks Center, I develop interactive visualizations that help explain network theory in a way that can be understood by non-mathematicians.
+For the Network Pages, a project by the Networks Center, I developed interactive visualizations that help explain network theory in a way that can be understood by non-mathematicians.
 An example of such a visualization is given below, taken from this blog about bottleneck detection algorithms.

 Eindhoven University of Technology